csxmt123/zhouwt612.github.io/_posts/2019-08-23-AI policy conf.md

 ## Foreword

 Today I attend a conference held by SNU.
 The content is the policies of AI.
-If you have interests, you can find the conference [<font size=7>here</font>](https://www.youtube.com/channel/UCKyxSZOtLB1YvkKM2_Mq8gQ/featured).
+If you have interests, you can find the conference [<big>here</big>](https://www.youtube.com/channel/UCKyxSZOtLB1YvkKM2_Mq8gQ/featured).

 ## Pictures